-What is thyroid hormone replacement?
+What is hormone therapy for thyroid cancer?

 How thyroid hormone therapy works

-- After thyroid cancer surgery
+- You’ve had thyroid cancer surgery

 Side effects of thyroid hormone therapy